bionicles/neuromax/README.md

 WIP/ALPHA.

-Not where I want it yet, and may contain, ahem, harsh language...
+Not where I want it yet, and may contain, ahem,

-# TLDR: AI for BIOLOGISTS by BIOLOGISTS

 I set out to replace GROMACS with NEUROMAX.
 All I got was this shitty AI inspired by the Biobricks standard.

+# TLDR: biologically inspired AI

 - nature: contains the agent which assembles a graph of bricks
 - nurture: contains tasks/data from which to learn